MileHacker Logo

 • Keep tracking numbers for any mailed items.

-• Ensure clear addressing for both domestic and international mail.
+• Ensure clear addressing for both domestic and mail to other countries.

 Pre-Planning for Accessibility

 If you have mobility challenges, contact where you're staying and planned sights in advance to confirm their accessibility features.
-Pre-organization is important.
+Pre-planning is important.

 Cultural Immersion & Local Experiences